Mai Jindo

-Mai Jindo (مائي جندو) (born 1942) was a laborer woman from Tando Bahawal whose two sons and son-in-law were killed by a Pakistan Army detachment along with seven other villagers in 1992 of farmers involved in a land dispute,.
+Mai Jindo (مائي جندو) (born 1942) is a laborer woman from Tando Bahawal whose two sons and son-in-law were killed by Pakistani Security Forces along with seven other villagers in 1992 of farmers involved in a land dispute,.
 This incident also known as Tando Bahawal incident.
 Mai Jindo fought hard for justice.
-Two of her daughters, Hakimzadi and Zaibunissa, set themselves on fire in order to get the authorities to take up their brothers' cases.
+Two of her daughters, Hakimzadi and Zaibunissa, self-immolatedin order to get the authorities to take up their brothers' cases.

 Tando Bahawal incident

-On 5 June 1992, a contingent of Pakistan Army, led by Major Arshad Jameel, raided the village of Tando Bahawal, on the outskirts of Hyderabad, Sindh, kidnapped nine villagers and later shot them dead on the bank of the Indus River near Jamshoro.
+On 5 June 1992, a contingent of Pakistani Security Forces, led by Major Arshad Jameel, raided the village of Tando Bahawal, on the outskirts of Hyderabad, Sindh, kidnapped nine villagers and later shot them dead on the bank of the Indus River near Jamshoro.
 The dead included Mai Jindo's two sons, Bahadur and Manthar, and a son-in-law, Haji Akram.
-Later, the Army alleged that the villagers were terrorists and agents of India's intelligence agency Research and Analysis Wing.
+Later, the Security Forces alleged that the villagers were terrorists and agents of India's intelligence agency Research and Analysis Wing.
 The media, however, exposed the claims as phony and produced evidence that the victims were farmers involved in a land dispute.